 Certain information contained in this document constitutes forward-looking statements.
-All statements, other than statements of historical facts, are forward looking statements, including but not limited to the nature and extent of future exploration and testing at ESM and Mineral Ridge; that additional metallurgical test work will be completed on material collected from the Company's 2020 exploration program after all analytical results are received; that Titan believes that the district surrounding ESM remains underexplored despite the long operating history of ESM; that there is potential for significant resource expansion which is expected to support production growth; that other historic mines and new targets within the district will be a focus for Titan's exploration team; that increased productivities and improved operating costs are expected to continue into 2021 and have better positioned the mine for future success; that the completion of the revised mine plan, incorporating the higher-grade New Fold zone in the #4 mine and near-mine Hoist House, Turnpike and Pumphouse potential open pits in early 2021 will guide Titan's capital investment decisions for the underground and open pit projects at ESM; that Titan's plan for Mineral Ridge is to continue its exploration to an investment decision on the exercise of the Earn-in Option or Purchase Option; that the Company continues to examine various financing options to bolster the Company's treasury; Mineral Resource and Mineral Reserve estimates; and results from economic analyses on ESM and Mineral Ridge.
+All statements, other than statements of historical facts, are forward looking statements, including but not limited to the nature and extent of future exploration and testing at ESM; that additional metallurgical test work will be completed on material collected from the Company's 2021 exploration program after all analytical results are received; that Titan believes that the district surrounding ESM remains underexplored despite the long operating history of ESM; that there is potential for significant resource expansion which is expected to support production growth; that other historic mines and new targets within the district will be a focus for Titan's exploration team; that increased productivities and improved operating costs are expected to continue into 2022 and have better positioned the mine for future success; that the completion of the revised mine plan, incorporating the higher-grade New Fold zone in the #4 mine and near-mine Hoist House, Turnpike and Pumphouse potential open pits in early 2021 will guide Titan's capital investment decisions for the underground and open pit projects at ESM; that the Company continues to examine various financing options to bolster the Company's treasury; Mineral Resource and Mineral Reserve estimates; and results from economic analyses on ESM.